taleinat/pyweb-il-77-2to3/presentation.md

 ## Background: Project

-- No real time or work-hours limit, just get it done
-- Team of 5 engineers continuing to develop in parallel
+- Team of 5 engineers working on codebase
+    - Continued working while I worked on the upgrade
-- Extensive QA testing to be done at the end before rollout
+- Extensive QA testing to be done before rollout
-- Minor regressions can be caught and fixed after rollout
+- Minor regressions after rollout are acceptable

+Notes:

+- This means merges!
 - Previous successful system-wide upgrade: Django 1.6 -> 1.11

 VVV